ftcconsultoria/NF_WebCrawler/README.md

 ## Tips

 - Monitor session validity: if the portal logs you out, log in again before continuing.
-- Use short, human-like delays (e.g., `sleep(2)`) between actions to avoid being blocked by the site.
+- Short, human-like delays are automatically added between actions to reduce the chance of being blocked by the site.
 - Ensure downloads are complete before starting a new query.

 This README provides an overview of how to set up the environment and manually operate the crawler to retrieve XML files from the SEFAZ portal.